mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Plot the category widget in the first row.
 #.
 Plot the items widget in the second row.
 #.
 Plot the command buttons in the third row.
 #.
-Start the GUI processing loop and wait for the user to click on a button.
+Start the event processing loop and wait for the user to click on a button.
 #.
-Check to see if the user clicked on Ok by seeing if content is not None.
+Check to see if the user clicked on Ok by seeing if content is not empty.
 #.
 Retrieve the value of each widget using the get method.
 #.
 Same as above.
 #.
 This where the actual processing code would start.